ultralytics/ultralytics/docs/en/models/yolo11.md

 ## Overview

+!!! tip "Ultralytics YOLO11 Research Paper"

+    There is no official Ultralytics YOLO11 research paper.
+For comprehensive details on YOLO11, please refer to the official [Documentation](https://docs.ultralytics.com) and [GitHub](https://github.com/ultralytics/ultralytics).
+Although formal academic papers may not be available, these resources offer in-depth information on model architectures, features, and usage.

 YOLO11 is the latest iteration in the [Ultralytics](https://www.ultralytics.com/) YOLO series of real-time object detectors, redefining what's possible with cutting-edge [accuracy](https://www.ultralytics.com/glossary/accuracy), speed, and efficiency.
 Building upon the impressive advancements of previous YOLO versions, YOLO11 introduces significant improvements in architecture and training methods, making it a versatile choice for a wide range of [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) tasks.

 ![Ultralytics YOLO11 Comparison Plots](https://github.com/user-attachments/assets/a311a4ed-bbf2-43b5-8012-5f183a28a845)